Nick123293/AQ_DataCollection_ML_Pipeline/preprocessing/README.md

 - Sorts the files chronologically using their filename tokens.
 - Appends new files only once using `--state-file`.
 - Rebuilds the master file if newly discovered files belong earlier in chronological order.

-You can rerun this command after adding new streamed files.
-The state JSON tracks which files were already merged.

 ---